systopia/de.systopia.xdedupe/docs/module-types.md

 ## Resolvers

-Resolvers will be called on an x-tuple[^1] to be merged.
+Resolvers will be called on an x-tuple* to be merged.
 Their job is to harmonise one aspect of the contacts (e.g. first name), so that CiviCRM's merge will merge without conflicts.
 This is attempted after all resolvers have applied and documented their changes.
 Obviously, those changes will be rolled back automatically should the merge fail.

-[^1]: An x-tuple is a group of two or more contacts that should be merged into 1.
+*) An x-tuple is a group of two or more contacts that should be merged into 1.